Coronavirus is dreaded by young and old! However, you can protect yourself from coronavirus.

 Stay healthy and positively impact lives, not injure them.

-Note: Not much research has been done by scientists on the transmission of human Coronavirus from one person to another.
+Note: Not much research has been done by scientists on human Coronavirus transmission from one person to another.

 This article is based on the currently limited available data on the virus.